Cyber Resilience

 CVE-2023-0001 is a medium-severity Cleartext Transmission of Sensitive Information (CWE-319) vulnerability in Paloaltonetworks Cortex Xdr Agent.
 Its CVSS base score is 6.0 (Medium).

-Operationally, ranked in the top 35.2% of CVEs by exploit likelihood; it is not currently listed in the CISA KEV catalog.
+Operationally, exploitation aligns with the MITRE ATT&CK technique Network Sniffing (T1040); ranked at the 12th percentile by exploit likelihood (below the median); it is not currently listed in the CISA KEV catalog.

 EU & UK References